-We mentioned before that email marketing is a powerful and important tool.
 Automated email workflows are something you should already be using because they ensure that your contacts are encouraged down their Buyer's Journey as opposed to sitting dormant in your marketing database.

 Similar to your sales metric, find your benchmark for automated email engagement.
-Monitor this over time to see what's working and what's not, and use that data to improve future automated emails.
+Monitor this over time to see what's working and what's not and use that data to improve future automated emails.